quick-waipa/mkEqSFC/README_ENG.md

 - Linux: `sh build.sh`

 Note: Please place `config.yaml` in the same folder as the executable file.
-Note: If you plan to execute the program on Linux, it might be advisable to replace the Japanese fonts in the `create_gui()` function of `mkEqSFC.py.`
 ***

 ## Input Data: